Hilary Putnam: Rejection of functionalism

+Ian Hacking called Representation and Reality (1988) a book that "will mostly be read as Putnam's denunciation of his former philosophical psychology, to which he gave the name 'functionalism'."
+Writing in Noûs, Barbara Hannon described "the inventor of functionalism" as arguing "against his own former computationalist views".

-In the late 1980s, Putnam abandoned his adherence to functionalism and other computational theories of mind.
-His change of mind was primarily due to the difficulties computational theories have in explaining certain intuitions with respect to the externalism of mental content.
-This is illustrated by Putnam's own Twin Earth thought experiment (see Philosophy of language).
-In 1988 he also developed a separate argument against functionalism based on Fodor's generalized version of multiple realizability.
-Asserting that functionalism is really a watered-down identity theory in which mental kinds are identified with functional kinds, Putnam argued that mental kinds may be multiply realizable over functional kinds.
+Putnam's change of mind was primarily due to the difficulties computational theories have in explaining certain intuitions with respect to the externalism of mental content.
+This is illustrated by his Twin Earth thought experiment.

+In 1988 Putnam also developed a separate argument against functionalism based on Fodor's generalized version of multiple realizability.
+Asserting that functionalism is really a watered-down identity theory in which mental kinds are identified with functional kinds, he argued that mental kinds may be multiply realizable over functional kinds.
 The argument for functionalism is that the same mental state could be implemented by the different states of a universal Turing machine.

 Despite Putnam's rejection of functionalism, it has continued to flourish and been developed into numerous versions by Fodor, David Marr, Daniel Dennett, and David Lewis, among others.
-Functionalism helped lay the foundations for modern cognitive science and is the dominant theory of mind in philosophy today.
+Functionalism helped lay the foundations for modern cognitive science and was the dominant theory of mind in philosophy in the last part of the 20th century.

 By 2012 Putnam accepted a modification of functionalism called "liberal functionalism".
 The view holds that "what matters for consciousness and for mental properties generally is the right sort of functional capacities and not the particular matter that subserves those capacities".
 The specification of these capacities may refer to what goes on outside the organism's "brain", may include intentional idioms, and need not describe a capacity to compute something or other.